mpcmarques/cal/README.md

 Each node of graph B with the label p has 0 weight edge to coresponding graph C node.

 Now we can find the shortest path from Ax to Cy.

+### Situation C: cost and minimal distance.

+Note: Each edge weight has to be greater than 0 (beside A, B, C connectors).

+TODO